Opportunistic encryption

 Global vs. rule-based configurations

-Global configurations for a site affect all its requests.
-If you want to enable this feature only for specific requests, you can use a rule.
-Rules allow you to set conditions that match specific request parameters, precisely controlling which requests the feature applies to.
+Global configurations apply to all requests for a site.
+To enable this feature only for specific requests, create a rule that matches specific request parameters.
 This global setting corresponds to the Opportunistic Encryption rule.